Codeschubse/shopping_list_one/README.md

 What's more, this other store by chance has a much wider variety of products.
 Not only can you get your usual groceries here but also the light bulbs, batteries and storage cards, which, in order to buy them, you would have had to cumbersomely travel downtown to the big mall.
 But of course for that occasion you wrote a separate shopping list that you're not carrying with you here and now you cannot remember the exact specs you need.

-#### Solution
+### Solution

 What if you ever only needed to write one shopping list, no matter what kind of product you're planning or needing to buy?
 One shopping list for the grocery supermarket, the pet shop, the hardware store, the electronics discounter and even the bookseller's round the corner.

 > Nay, that would be maddeningly confusing with all those different items on one single list!
 Or would it?

-Don't worry, oneShoppingList has got you!
+Don't worry, Shopping List: One has got you!

-You just write down the stuff you need to buy in oneShoppingList.
+You just write down the stuff you need to buy in Shopping List: One.
 Yes, all of it.
 Yes, in the same one list.
 And you don't mind the order of the items either.

-oneShoppingList does that for you, also.
+Shopping List: One does that for you, also.

-In order to do so, you create a category-order-in-store list beforehand for the stores that you visit.
-Then oneShoppingList will sort your shopping list depending on the store that you're about to visit in the proper order.
-In doing so, oneShoppingList will not only take into account, which product categories there are in the store, but also the order of their positioning inside the store, so your list is always sorted correctly without beeing unnecessarily confusing, since it won't show items that aren't sold in that store anyway.
+In order to do so, you create a category-order-in-store list in the app beforehand for the stores that you visit.
+Then Shopping List: One will sort your shopping list depending on the store that you're about to visit in the proper order.
+In doing so, Shopping List: One will not only take into account, which product categories there are in the store, but also the order of their positioning inside the store, so your list is always sorted correctly without beeing unnecessarily confusing, since it won't show items that aren't sold in that store anyway.
 (It will show them but separately and with a corresponding notice.)

 ## Setup and Usage